sib-swiss/consensusOPLS/README.md

 # Overview of project stages:

+The aim of this project is to translate the `ConsensusOPLS` method from its original MATLAB version (available on the GitLab https://gitlab.unige.ch/Julien.Boccard/consensusopls) to an R version.

+For this purpose, a mind map of the method's functions was created:

 ```mermaid
 graph TD